singhJasvinder101/MyBlog/README.md

 Note: Make sure you always create a updated PR.

 #### Contibuting Guidelines
   We believe in the power of collaboration.
 If you have ideas to improve College.ai, feel free to contribute!
-Check out our [Contribution Guidelines]https://github.com/SurajSanap/College.ai-main/blob/main/CONTRIBUTION.md to get started.
+Check out our [CONTRIBUTING.md](https://github.com/singhJasvinder101/tech-stuffs/blob/main/CONTRIBUTING.md) to get started.

 ### 📄Documentation